Kavkazskiy kalendar: History

-The Kavkazskiy kalendar contained a large number of ethnographic and historical materials.
+Kavkazskiy kalendar contained a large number of ethnographic and historical materials.
 Questions of public education, agricultural crops were considered, information about the customs of the Caucasian peoples, their religions, and much more was placed.
 In addition, there was the so-called "Chronological indication" section, containing a chronological list of significant dates in the history of the Caucasus since ancient times.
 A significant place in it was also given to statistical (including data on the population of the region), reference and address information about the Caucasus region, including the Dagestan, Kuban and Terek oblasts, as well as the Black Sea and Stavropol governorates.